Steven Spielberg makes Ready Player One test the limits of nostalgia culture and provide a good time for everyone.

 Halliday sets up the final key to be not someone who wins at the 1980 Atari 2600 game Adventure, but by finding its easter egg.
 The first ever easter egg in video game history, to be exact.
 In it, you find a literal key to open a room revealing the game’s creator.
 To do so actually means to not finish the game.
 However, the player generally has more fun, which was Halliday’s point all along.
 Sure, you may want to accomplish great things, but you should sometimes you should focus on just having fun.

 Ultimately, Steven Spielberg delivers on the promise of showing your childhood all together in one movie.
 There were so many great things to see and take in, that for that reason alone you’ll already want to watch the movie over and over.
 We haven’t covered the Iron Giant kicking ass late in the film’s major battle.
+That’s a great way to end any movie, much less Ready Player One.
+Go watch it.
 It’s awesome.

 We know cyberpunk movies, so let us tell you what you’re missing.
 What’s timeless?
 What didn’t age so well?
 Share this article, and we’ll make the case for Ready Player One.